What’s the difference between a Section 7 Representation Agreement and a Section 9 Representation Agreement?

 A Section 9 Representation Agreement is an agreement that lets you appoint someone to help you with a full range of health care decisions.

-- deciding whether you should work or be retired
+- if you should work or retire

-- deciding whether you should apply for licences or permits;
+- about applying for licences or permits;

 - giving or refusing consent to health care;